maxio-com/stoplight-platform-developer-docs/docs/getting-started/SitesSubdomains.md

 ----------

 When you are new to Advanced Billing, we will create your first site for you after you choose a currency.
 Sites are simply "containers" for your products, customers, and subscriptions.
-You can use Chargify with just one site, although most merchants will want two sites at a minimum – one for **testing** and one for **production.**
+You can use Advanced Billing with just one site, although most merchants will want two sites at a minimum – one for **testing** and one for **production.**

 ## Site Access